 The Historic England HAZ scheme is progressing in line with the revised project plan as referenced previously.
 The shopfront projects supported by HAZ are now committed through the execution of grant agreements and will be defrayed by the end of 2024.
 A plan for expenditure on Hillside through Phase 2 works (approximately £350k) has been agreed and will be delivered by the end of March 2024.
-Works to the Public Realm will be substantially complete by the end of December 2023.
+Works to the Public Realm will be substantially complete by the end of February 2024.

 The works funded through Future High Street (TSB Refurbishment and Hillside Conversion) are subject to a programme extension until September 2024.
 The original date for programme completion was March 2024.
-The programme extension application window closes on 17th November.
-Officers have been advised that many Local Authorities are requesting extensions to their respective Future High Street Fund and Town Deal programmes/projects, and it is highly likely that the government will accept Fylde's programme extension to September 2024.